 The Fourth C: Contagiousness

 In communications, contagiousness is a good thing.
 You want your audience to “catch the message,” run with it, and spread it around.
 Think of the last time you saw a TV ad that was so funny or clever that you discussed it with your friends, found yourself reenacting it, or repeated the slogan or catch phrase in conversations.
 That’s contagiousness.
 To be contagious, a message has to be energetic, new, different, and memorable.
 It should also evoke a vivid emotional response, have “talk” potential, motivate the target to do something, and elicit a demonstrable reaction.

 Practice 4C-ing and it will become second nature to you.
 Try this: Apply the 4Cs to a commercial or a news story you see or hear today on TV or radio.
 Did you instantly get it?
 Did it evoke an emotional response?
 Was it or the messenger believable?
 Did you feel like the message “stuck” and made you want to react in some way?
 Or try 4Cing some of the emails you receive today.
 You’ll quickly see why messages work and don’t work.
 Seeing communications through a 4Cs lens will make you more aware of your own communication and messaging challenges.

 Once you start “4C-ing” messages–yours and other people’s–it will become a habit.
 You’ll become adept at reading something as simple as a memo and understanding why it got you so riled up and eager to take action, or why you quickly tossed it into the “circular file.”
 The more you think about and apply the 4Cs to your own messages, the more effective you’ll become at everything you do.

-Isabelle Albanese is a leading marketing consultant for Fortune 500 companies, and the author of (Paramount Market Publishing, 2007).
+Isabelle Albanese is a leading marketing consultant for Fortune 500 companies, and the author of The 4Cs of Truth in Communication (Paramount Market Publishing, 2007).